 There are still many tool handles that do not have a protective coating, so you can dip them into the Plasti Dip and provide the product’s protection- thanks to its electrical insulatant properties.

-Clean the handle and spray or dip it in one smooth motion into the Plasti Dip.
+When applying, clean the handle and spray or dip it in one smooth motion into the Plasti Dip.
 Hang the tool so that the Plasti Dip can dry evenly.
+If required, you can remove any imperfections with the proper tools after it has dried.

 5- Jewelry